cc-adminn/horror-hospital-areeb-24/README.md

 4. Zoom has conflicts with drag rigidbody
 5. User is unable to assign shortcuts on his own (Low Priority)

+## Functionalities to Add

+1. Add Connection Status for game pause on no internet connection
+2. Add Puzzler in HFPS
+3. Hint on Rewarded ad
+4. Add Components of HFPS
+5. Add Interactive Book System

 ## List of working functionalities

 ### PLAYER FUNCTIONS